 We believe the three stages set out above cover the services that you may reasonably expect to be included in this type of work.
 Typically, the time involved overall would be between 15 and 20 hours, although a very straightforward estate would be less.
-We charge for this work on the basis of hourly rates ranging from £110 to £250 per hour plus VAT.
+We charge for this work on the basis of hourly rates ranging from £175 to £340 per hour (plus VAT at 20%).
 Higher hourly rates will apply to more experienced Legal Advisers who may be able to carry out the work more quickly so the final cost of the work which we do should not vary depending on the Legal Adviser.

 Apart from our own costs, there are payments which we have to make to other people which are known as disbursements.
 The first of these is taxes due to the Government.
-If an estate is liable to inheritance tax, that tax has to be paid before the Grant of Probate is issued and please visit here so you can carry out a tax assessment.
+If an estate is liable to inheritance tax, that tax has to be paid before the Grant of Probate is issued.
+You can carry out a tax assessment.
 There may also be income tax due on an estate.

-Other expenses are likely to be as follows:
+Other Probate expenses are likely to be as follows:

-- Probate application fee - £155 plus 50p per sealed copy Grant of Probate (VAT is not applicable),
+- Probate application fee - £273 plus £1.50 per sealed copy Grant of Probate (VAT is not applicable)

-- Adverts in the London Gazette and a local newspaper to protect the Executors - £300 approximately plus VAT
+- Adverts in the London Gazette and a local newspaper to protect the Executors - £300 approximately (plus VAT at 20%)

-You can see the legal advisers who work in our Private Client Team here.
+You can see the legal advisers who work in our Probate Team.